This post may contain affiliate links. Please read my disclosure policy.

 - Get the oil temperature right.
 When frying the katsu, be vigilant about the temperature of the oil.
 Too hot will lead to burned breading and too cool will lead to soggy breading.
 Throw a couple of drops of water in the pan.
 If the oil sizzles, it’s ready.
 If not, give it more time to heat up or turn up the heat a tad.
 If you see smoke at any point, turn the heat down and add a bit more oil.

-What to Serve With Katsu Curry
+What Goes With Chicken Katsu Curry?

 This katsu chicken curry really is a meal in and of itself.
-That being said, it is traditionally served over steamed white rice with Katsu sauce.
+That being said, it is traditionally served over steamed white rice with katsu sauce.
 Want to play a little more in the kitchen and enjoy a nice side dish?
 Here are a few that go well with this heartwarming entree.

-How to Store & Reheat Leftovers
+How to Store and Reheat Leftovers

 Katsu chicken curry makes for great leftovers.
-I suggest storing and reheating the components separately so as to prevent sog (the sauciness of the curry will seep into the katsu if the two are stored together).
+I suggest storing and reheating the components separately so as to prevent sogginess (the sauciness of the curry will seep into the katsu if the two are stored together).
 Here is how to properly store and reheat.

 - Storing.
 Seal the katsu chicken in one container and the curry in another.
 Place both in the refrigerator for up to 3 days.